Rodrigo Kirchner: Career

 Hozan Akko and Rodrigo were the Showrunners for Season 01.
 It's a 12 Episode NETFLIX Series, and The Platform became the number one Arabic series for six months in the GCC region on Netflix.

 In 2021 he created together with Ahmet Gül a Series of funny Adverts for a Hotel chain, which is already nominated for Awards only by reviewing the scripts.

 Also, the new TV Show Ceres is in the making, a show about the Moon Ceres where a Corporation installed a heating unit to create a new high society living space.
 The show is planned to be shot End of 2022.

 Personal life

 Parents / early life

-He was born in Concepcion de Chile to German Parents his mother a Hospital head secretary Annette Kirchner, his father a school principal Horstmar Kirchner and his 1.5 old Brother Arne Kirchner.
+He was born in Concepcion de Chile to German Parents his mother a Hospital head secretary Annette Kirchner, his father a school principal Horstmar Kirchner and his 2.5 old Brother Arne Kirchner.

 His parents decide for the kids' safety to flee the country in 1972 when all signs showed that the Chilean coup d'état will happen.

 They moved to Bad Pyrmont where he lived until he was 18 Years when he move to Göttingen and start his career.

 Move to UAE

-After the main production unit of Filmhelden mbH was moved to BigXtra's inquired TV channel, he decided to concentrate on directing, writing.

-His friend Kai Böcking who had already ties in Dubai smoothed the way.
-Since then he found a second home in UAE.
+After Filmhelden mbH's main production facility was relocated to the television station SonnenklarTV, which had been taken over by BigXtra, he decided to concentrate on directing and writing.
+His friend Kai Böcking, who already had connections in Dubai, paved the way for him to make contacts there.
+Since then, he has found a second home in the United Arab Emirates.